Leafwing-Studios/fop-rules/docs/rules/combat/acting-in-combat/minor-actions.md

 Attempt to break another creature’s hold on a target, ending the grappled status on yourself or another creature within 1 tile of you.

 To do so, make an opposed Prowess (Athletics) skill check against the grappling creature.
-If you are the creature that is grappled, you may use Agility (Athletics) instead.
 If you succeed, the grapple ends.

-This also ends the grappling status on the creature that is grappling if this was the only creature they were grappling.

 ## Dash